-Most of the time, Chinese internet users can use Goldenfrong’s VyprVPN Chameleon Protocol to access uncensored information.
+Most of the time, Chinese internet users can use Goldenfrog’s VyprVPN Chameleon Protocol to access uncensored information.
 However, the Chinese government continuously updates its Great Firewall, challenging VyprVPN’s ability to keep pace.

 So, your client’s network or school WiFi might block one or more VPN protocols.
 For this reason, you need to have a VPN that gives you multiple options.